- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 Use your thumb and middle finger to gently slide the beads, avoiding touching the guru bead (the largest one).

 At each bead, say or think your mantra.
-Continue until you have completed all 108 beads.
+Continue until you have gone through all 108 beads.

 Finish in silence

 Take a moment to feel the effects of the practice.
-Let the vibrations anchor within you.
+Let the vibrations settle within you.

-You can also wear your mala as a protective and energetic jewel, around your wrist or neck.
+You can also wear your mala as a protective and energetic piece of jewelry, around your wrist or neck.

 The benefits of mala in your practice